Considering A Career In Mental Health Counseling? How To Be A Therapist

 Undergraduate studies

 During your undergrad years, you can participate in various degree programs to lead to your desired career in therapy.
 Some colleges and universities offer programs specifically related to mental health and treatment.
-To be able to go on to get your master's degree, you must have a bachelor's degree (four years), which can be in any of the following subjects:
+You don’t need a degree in psychology specifically to be able to go on to get your master's degree, but you must have a bachelor's degree (four years), which is commonly in the following subjects or a closely related field:

 • Psychology